Dupatta (1952 film): Cast

+Production

 This film was directed by Sibtain Fazli and the music composer was Feroz Nizami whose film music and film songs became highly popular.
 The film's screenplay was written by Hakim Ahmad Shuja.
+The film was co-produced by Aslam Lodhi who was Sudhir's uncle and wanted to promote Sudhir's film career by this film.

+Box office success

+This 1952 film proved to be a 'blockbuster' musical hit film due to its highly popular film songs and music.